flash62au/WiTcontroller/README.md

 Note:
 I recommend adding a physical power switch to disconnect the battery as this feature will, slowly, continually drain the battery, even when not being used.

+``#define DEFAULT_HEARTBEAT_PERIOD 10``

+The default heartbeat period defauls to 10 seconds.
+The server should send the period that it is expecting on connection and overide the default, so generally you should never need to adjust this.

+It is believed that the YaMoRC Command Stations are not sending this as the should (according to the WiThrottle specification).
+For those, and any other WiThrottle taht do not send then, adjust the number of seconds to match the setting on the server.

 ---